-In recent years coffee roasters including Tribe and acclaimed restaurants such as The Pot Luck Club have also opened in the area, making Woodstock one of the trendiest suburbs in Cape Town.
 To help visitors understand the messages behind the art, as well as the people whose homes the artwork decorate, Juma runs street art walking tours of Woodstock.
 In peak season this tours run 4 times a day – the artists who wanted to paint life back into these streets have succeeded.

 Artists and entrepreneurs are spearheading the regeneration of urban areas in Johannesburg too.
 Maboneng, in inner city Joburg, is a neighbourhood of galleries, cafes, co-working spaces, residential apartments and tourist accommodation that is bound together by art.
 This thriving community, self-described as the epicenter of the Joburg inner-city renaissance, is watched over by larger-than-life murals of Mandela who fought for the change that is embodied by Maboneng.

 In nearby Braamfontein, cooks, designers and coffee roasters gather every Saturday to sell their artisan products to the students who live in the area and tourists like myself who would not have ventured to this part of town just a few years ago.
 The Neighbourgoods Market has transformed a dilapidated neighbourhood into a hot destination and a 15-story wall mural by the famed artist Eduardo Villa signals you have found it.